rivethealth/rules_javascript/docs/npm.md

 ### Executable

-For convenience, yarn executables are available as targets in `npm:yarn` and `npm:yarn2`.
+For convenience, the yarn executable is available as `@better_rules_javascript//npm:yarn`.

 ## IDE

 IDEs require packages installed in `node_modules`.
-This may be done as a side-effect of a package manager refresh.

-Otherwise, packages can be installed separately with a usual package manager install.
+These package may be installed separately with a usual package manager install, or you may use Bazel (comming soon).

 ## Limitations